Euro20179/Markdown/README.md

 * c-spacer: puts whitespace
 * c-shadow: shadow element
 * c-alert: has alert when clicked
-* c-confirm: has confirm when clicked
-* c-prompt: has prompt when clicked
 * c-rotate: rotates text
 * c-textbox: textbox